 writer, reader, librarian, observer, curmudgeon-at-large

-After starting out with the Golden Age mysteries that my mother read voraciously, I detoured into darkness, first with a Russian Literature major (Dostoevsky swept me off my adolescent feet), then thanks to rediscovering crime fiction through writers like Dennis Lehane and George Pelecanos, with current favorites including Denise Mina, Tana French, and too many others to count.
+I also write crime fiction.
+I started out reading the Golden Age mysteries that my mother read voraciously, then detoured into darkness with a Russian Literature major.
+(Dostoevsky swept me off my adolescent feet.)
+Thanks to rediscovering crime fiction through writers like John Harvey and George Pelecanos, I decided to try my hand.
 I have published three mysteries and am currently working on a novel for young adults that taps into contemporary concerns about privacy and civil liberties.

 Through the Cracks (Minotaur, 2010)